Cheryl Crazy Bull, President and CEO, American Indian College Fund

-Cheryl Crazy Bull (Lakota), whose Lakota name Wacinyanpi Win means “they depend on her,” has more than 30 years of experience working in education for adults, higher education, and K-12 with Native American institutions.
-Crazy Bull is experienced with community and organization development with strong skills in strategic planning, assessment and evaluation, public relations, and fundraising.
-In addition to her experience with education, she has worked extensively with tribal economic development, entrepreneurship, and development of cultural arts and outreach programming.
+President Crazy Bull is experienced with community and organization development; strategic planning; assessment and evaluation; public relations; and fundraising.
+In addition to her experience in education, she has worked extensively with tribal economic development, entrepreneurship, and development of cultural arts and outreach programming.

-Crazy Bull served as the President of Northwest Indian College (NWIC), a regional tribally-controlled institution located on the Lummi Nation in Washington, for 10 years.
-During her tenure at NWIC, the college became a four-year degree-granting institution and completed substantial campus improvements, including seven new buildings as part of a capital campaign.
-The focus on capacity building of NWIC as a tribal college resulted in the creation of two unique bachelor’s programs in Native Environmental Science and Native Studies Leadership.
-Prior to joining NWIC, Crazy Bull served as the superintendent of St. Francis Indian School; and in several teaching and administrative capacities at Sinte Gleska University, both on her home reservation, Rosebud in South Dakota.
+President Crazy Bull previously served as the President of Northwest Indian College (NWIC), a regional tribally-controlled institution located on the Lummi Nation in Washington State, from 2002 to 2012.
+Under her leadership, the college became a four-year degree-granting institution and completed substantial campus improvements, including seven new buildings as part of a capital campaign.
+Prior to joining NWIC, President Crazy Bull was the superintendent of St. Francis Indian School and held teaching and administrative positions at Sinte Gleska University, both of which are on her home reservation of Rosebud in South Dakota.

-Crazy Bull was honored for her leadership in Indian education and community development through an Enduring Spirit Award from Native Action Network in 2011; as one of three finalists for Whatcom County Business Person of the Year in 2012; and with honorary doctorates from Sinte Gleska University and Seattle University.
-Crazy Bull is also an established writer, particularly on issues pertinent to Indian education and research, and frequently speaks at conferences and other public forums.
+President Crazy Bull was honored for her leadership in Indian education and community development with an Enduring Spirit Award from Native Action Network in 2011, as one of three finalists for Whatcom County Business Person of the Year in 2012, and with honorary doctorates from Sinte Gleska University and Seattle University.
+In 2015 she was named by Indian Country Today magazine as one of the 50 most influential people in Indian Country.
+President Crazy Bull is also an established writer, particularly on issues pertinent to Indian education and research, and she frequently speaks at conferences and other public forums.